 3Explain the difference between WAF and intrusion protection.

-Your prospects with intrusion detection systems (IPS) may wonder why they’d also need a web application firewall solution.
-While an IPS monitors traffic coming into a business’ network, it’s often not capable of detecting malicious HTTP traffic or protecting against a distributed denial of service (DDoS) attack that floods a website or web application with a high volume of traffic.
+Your prospects with intrusion detection systems (IPS) may wonder why they need a web application firewall solution.
+While an IPS monitors traffic coming into a business’ network, it’s often incapable of detecting malicious HTTP traffic or protecting against a distributed denial of service (DDoS) attack that floods a website or web application with a high traffic volume.

 4Show prospects how they can afford the web application firewall solution they need.